tamilore-bello/schulze-meals/README.md

 <br>

 ## **Future plan, on return:**
-<br>Identify key entities: Meal, Station, Item, Attribute, Hall, Hours, Event. <br>
-Map relationships (e.g., a Meal has multiple Stations, a Station has multiple Items).<br>
+Identify key entities: Meal, Station, Item, Attribute, Hall, Hours, Event. <br> Map relationships (e.g., a Meal has multiple Stations, a Station has multiple Items).<br>
 Design a data model based on the above <br>